felselva/mathc/README.md

 It support C99 standard or later.

+# Reference

+The reference is the file `REFERENCE.md`.

 # Float

 Every structure and function uses `float`, because it is the most used type on 2D and 3D programming with OpenGL.